m9henri/little-game/README.md

 ez cmd system (my 1st project)

 This is a basic little game in c# and i'm really proud of it. :)

+### only works with .net 6.0
+shortcut to .net 6.0 download: https://dotnet.microsoft.com/en-us/download/dotnet/6.0